Nikodemsky/website-project/README.md

 ### Translations handling

 Pretty much only viable option is WPML; Polylang have too many paywalled options and can cause some "weird" problems, while WPML can even provide extended support for not always related issues.
-It's kind of heavy for the installation and I would prefer using plugins like BOGO (https://wordpress.org/plugins/bogo/), but realistically speaking it's not really possible, because of the limitations.
+It's kind of heavy for the installation and I would prefer using plugins like [BOGO](https://wordpress.org/plugins/bogo/), but realistically speaking it's not really possible, because of the limitations.

 ### Security measures